edgelesssys/constellation/.github/docs/conventions.md

 and `<title>` is all lower case (except proper names, including acronyms).
 Ticket numbers shouldn't be part of the title.

-In case the scope of your PR is to wide, use the alternative format.
+In case the scope of your PR is too wide, use the alternative format.

 ```
 <Title>